TotallyInformation/uib-template-test/README.md

 You can send a message to the uibuilder node in Node-RED.
 The `msg.payload` text will be shown beneath the cards.

+There is also an empty `<div>` element with the id `more`.
+This is included in all uibuilder templates.
+It is used by the uibuilder example flows that output dynamic UI elements.
+You may find it convenient to use for your own purposes.
+You can add your own elements to it in the HTML or JavaScript code.
+The uibuilder example flows will add their own elements to it when they are run.

+In addition, the `more` div uses uibuilder's `uib-topic` special attribute which allows it to be used as a target for messages sent from Node-RED.
+This is a useful feature that allows you to easily update the content of the page without having to write any JavaScript code.
+Send a message containing `{ topic: 'more', payload: 'Hello World' }` to the `uibuilder` node and the content of the `more` div will be updated with "Hello World".
+Note that the payload can contain HTML.
+As an example, use an inject node with `msg.payload` set to use a JSONata expression like `"<b style='background-color:var(--error)'>Hello!</b> This is a message from Node-RED at " & $moment()`.
+Don't forget to set `msg.topic` to `more` so that the uibuilder client library knows where to send the message.

+> **WARNING**: Using the "more" topic completely overwrites the contents of the `more` div.

 ## Folder Structure

 * The root folder contains the `package.json`, `README.md`, and LICENSE files.
 It can contain other files as needed.
 * `src` - The main source folder.
 This is where you will find the HTML, CSS and JavaScript files that make up the template.
 It is the default folder used by uibuilder.
+Note `*.mjs` is used for JavaScript files since ES Modules are used.
+You don't have to do that but it makes it easier to remember which files are loaded as JS Modules.
 * `dist` - The distribution folder.
 This is where you would build your output files if you are using a build step.
+By default, this template has no build step.
 * `api` - Optional API folder.
 This is where you would put any server-side code that you need to run.
 * `routes` - Optional routes folder.
 This is where you would put any server-side ExpressJS route functions.
 These could include server-side templates as well as dynamic routing URLs.
-* `node_modules` - This is where the Node.js libraries are installed if you have any.
-You would not need to modify this folder.
-You would also not normally include this folder in your version control system (e.g. git) as it can be re-created from the `package.json` file using `npm install`.
+* `types` - Contains typescript definition files (`*.d.ts`) for the uibuilder client library.
+This is not used by uibuilder but can be used by your IDE to provide type checking and auto-completion for the uibuilder client library.
+This is useful if you are using TypeScript or JavaScript with type checking enabled.
+Remember to update these for new uibuilder versions.

 Other folders can be added as needed for your own code.

 Only a single folder is used by uibuilder as the resources folder. `src` by defult.
 Sub-folder are also served and can be used as desired.

+## Multiple HTML pages

+uibuilder will happily serve up any number of web pages from a single instance.
+It will also make use of sub-folders.
+However, each folder should have an `index.html` file so that a URL that ends with the folder name will still work without error.

+Note that each html file is a separate page and requires its own JavaScript and uibuilder library reference.
+When moving between pages, remember that every page is stand-alone, a new environment.
+You can share one `index.js` file between multiple pages if you prefer but each page will run a separate instance.

+If multiple pages are connected to the same uibuilder instance, they will all get the same broadcast messages from Node-RED.
+So if you want to handle different messages on different pages, remember to filter them in your front-end JavaScript in `uibuilder.onChange('msg', ....)` function.
+Turn on the advanced flag for including a `msg._uib` property in output if you need to differentiate between pages and/or clients in Node-RED.

 ## URL endpoints